Causes of prolapsed discs include participation in certain sports

-Participation in certain sports is one of the most common causes of prolapsed discs.
-While not everyone who plays sports will develop disc problems, there is a correlation between participating in activities that strain the spine and future spine problems.
+While this is primarily an age-related condition, participation in certain sports is a common contributing cause of prolapsed discs.
+While not everyone who plays sports will develop disc problems, there is a correlation between participating in activities that add to stress on the spine and conditions like a prolapsed disc.
 By understanding the risks and working to reduce the burdens placed on your neck and back, you can reduce the likelihood that you’ll develop spine problems later in life.

-A natural byproduct of growing older is the deterioration of the anatomical components that support the spine.
+A natural byproduct of growing older is the breakdown of parts that support the spine.
 Over the years, wear and tear causes:

 - The spinal column to become misaligned